-- Division expenditures for FY19 are \$15,620 higher an increase of 4.7 percent compared to budgeted expenditures for FY18. - The proposed budget includes half-time salary for the Council intern (\$17,500).
-The position is shared by the City Clerk's Office and the City Council. - Approximately 93 percent of division expenditures are personnel related. - Expenditures classified as supplies comprise less than one percent of the division budget. - Services and charges account for around four percent of the division budget.
-This category includes \$1,500 for codification of ordinances and web hosting of the City Code and \$6,500 for online form submission software and service. - Miscellaneous charges account for approximately 2.4 percent of the budget.
+- Division expenditures for FY19 are \$1,880 lower a decrease of less than one percent compared to budgeted expenditures for FY18. - Approximately 93 percent of division expenditures are personnel related. - Expenditures classified as supplies comprise less than one percent of the division budget. - Services and charges account for around four percent of the division budget.
+This category includes \$1,500 for codification of ordinances and web hosting of the City Code and \$6,500 for online form submission software and service. - Miscellaneous charges account for approximately 2.5 percent of the budget.

-• Department Summary 54
+• Department Summary 86

-• Office of the Chief 57
+• Office of the Chief 90

-• Communications 60
+• Communications 93

-• Operations 63
+• Operations 96

-Criminal Investigations 66
+• Criminal Investigations 99

-• Administrative Services 69
+Administrative Services 102

-Neighborhood Services 72
+• Neighborhood Services 105